Zakynthos Ionian Islands, Greece Travel Guide

 Few choices, found mainly within luxury hotels or specific upscale restaurants in Zakynthos Town.
 Refined menus, formal atmosphere.

 Numerous tavernas and restaurants in all major resorts (Tsilivi, Argassi, Kalamaki) and Zakynthos Town.
-Classic Greek dishes, fresh seafood, international options.
+Classic Greek dishes, fresh seafood, options from abroad.

-Excellent for budget travelers or quick bites.
+Excellent for frugal travelers or quick bites.
 Gyros, souvlaki stands, bakeries, and small cafes are widely available.

 Purchase fresh local produce, olive oil, honey, cheeses, and herbs from the producers themselves.
 A look at local life.